-The highest peak among the volcanoes is 1,700m, where visitors can have a panoramic view of the park and its unique geography, formed by ripples and craters with lakes.
+The highest peak among the volcanoes is 1,700m, where visitors can have a panoramic view of the park and its unique geography, formed by undulations and craters with lakes.
 This part of the park is an attraction for those who enjoy climbing and hiking.

 2 – Yoshino-Kumano National Park